 Q: How do I help a friend or family member with an eating disorder?

 A: Concern for a friend or family member with an eating disorder can be a very stressful and complicated issue.
 A good place to start is with some guidelines to clarify your concerns and a framework from which you can best express these, as well as to get some help and support for yourself.
-We also invite you to call the Counseling Center to discuss your concerns.
+We also invite you to call Counseling and Psychological Services to discuss your concerns.

 For additional information and resources about eating disorders: